Traffic-Aware Autonomous Driving with Differentiable Traffic Simulation: INTRODUCTION

 \section{INTRODUCTION}

-The ideal autonomous vehicle should be able to minimize the travel time of a route, maximize the energy efficiency, and provide a smooth and safe experience for the riders.
-Such objectives are not only important to the passenger’s experience, but also for the greater social benefits.
-In the US, traffic congestion is estimated to account for 29 billion dollars in cost annually~\cite{emissions}, transportation accounts for 27\% of carbon emissions~\cite{EPA_emissions}, and are the leading cause of unnatural death as of 2022~\cite{CDC_cause_of_death}.
-From a learning perspective, the extent an autonomous vehicle can improve on these objectives is often affected by the environment around it, i.e. the surrounding vehicle traffic and the road networks.
-As with many other multi-agent problems, improving traffic flow and energy efficiency for all vehicles in the entire system can lead to a greater improvement for each vehicle’s individual objectives.
-Therefore, we define these objectives by taking into account of the overall traffic flow (i.e. the average vehicle velocity in the road network that the autonomous vehicle is traveling on), fuel consumption, and variations in speed over time.

-In the same fashion that the environment would affect an agent’s decision making, the vehicle’s motion also impacts the traffic around it.
-An autonomous vehicle can influence the flow of human-driven traffic by acting as a pace car to those behind it.
-A ``{\em pace car}'' is commonly used in car racing to control speeds of competing vehicles; this same notion can be applied to autonomous driving on a road in the physical world.
+The ideal autonomous vehicle (AV) should be able to minimize the travel time of a route, maximize the energy efficiency of the vehicle, and provide a smooth and safe experience for the riders.
+These objectives are not only important to the passenger’s experience, but also for greater global benefits.
+Annually in the US, traffic congestion accounts for 29 billion dollars in costs~\cite{emissions}, transportation accounts for 27\% of carbon emissions~\cite{EPA_emissions}, and motor vehicle accidents are the leading cause of unnatural death as of 2022~\cite{CDC_cause_of_death}.
+From a learning perspective, the extent an AV can improve on these objectives is affected by the environment around it, \textit{e.g.} the surrounding vehicle traffic and the road networks.
+Similarly to other multi-agent problems, improving traffic flow and energy efficiency for all vehicles in the system can also benefit each vehicle’s individual objectives.
+Inversely, the vehicle’s motion also impacts the traffic around it.
+An AV influences the flow of human-driven traffic by acting as a pace car to those behind it.
+A ``pace car'' is commonly used in racing to control the speeds of competing vehicles; this same notion can be applied to traffic control in the physical world.
 In a driving policy, we can emulate this effect by defining an individual vehicle's objective in terms of global metrics.